What causes earwax?

 How to clean your ears

-Many people think they know how to clean ears.
+Many people think they know how to clean their ears.
 But actually, the practices that many people use for ear cleaning simply push earwax further into the canal.
 Cleaning wax out of ears should be done very carefully.
 Your hearing can be temporarily or permanently damaged.
 In addition, the symptoms of earwax buildup may also indicate another medical issue.
 For this reason, it is recommended you see a qualified medical professional about earwax buildup.

 How to remove earwax